Louis de Rouvroy, duc de Saint-Simon: Life

 The death of Louis XIV seemed to have given Saint-Simon a chance of realizing his hopes.
 The Duke of Orleans became regent and Saint-Simon was appointed to his Regency Council.
 But no steps were taken to carry out his "preferred vision" of a France ruled by the noble élite, exposing how little real influence he had with the Regent.
 He was somewhat gratified by the degradation of "the bastards" in 1718 and, in 1721, he was appointed ambassador extraordinary to Spain so as to facilitate the marriage of Louis XV and Infanta Mariana Victoria of Spain (which, however, never took place).
-Whilst in Spain he did, however, secure a grandeeship (which later devolved upon his second son) and, despite having caught smallpox, he was quite satisfied with his efforts there: two ducal titles (grandees were recognised in France as dukes).
+Whilst in Spain he did, however, secure a grandeeship, which later devolved upon his second son.
+Despite having caught smallpox, he was quite satisfied with his efforts there: two ducal titles (grandees were recognised in France as dukes).
 Saint-Simon was not eager, unlike most other nobility, to acquire profitable functions, and he did not use his influence to repair his finances, which were even further diminished by the extravagance of his embassy.

 After his return to France, he had little to do with public affairs.
 His own account of the cessation of his intimacy with Orléans and Guillaume Dubois, the latter having never been his friend, is, like his account of some other events of his own life, rather vague and dubious.
-But there can be little doubt that he was eclipsed, and even expelled from the château de Meudon by Cardinal Dubois.
+But there can be little doubt that he was eclipsed, and even expelled from the Château de Meudon by Cardinal Dubois.
 He survived for more than thirty years, but little is known of the rest of his life.
-His wife died in 1743, his eldest son a little later; he had other family troubles, and he was loaded with debt; the dukedom in which he took such pride ended with him, and his only granddaughter was childless.
+His wife died in 1743, his eldest son a little later.
+He had other family troubles, and he was loaded with debt.
+The dukedom in which he took such pride ended with him, and his only granddaughter was childless.

-He died in Paris on 2 March 1755, having almost entirely outlived his own generation and exhausted his family's wealth, though not its notoriety: a distant relative, Claude Henri de Rouvroy, comte de Saint-Simon, born five years after the Duke's death, is remembered as an intellectual forerunner of socialism.
+He died in Paris on 2 March 1755, having almost entirely outlived his own generation and exhausted his family's wealth, though not its notoriety.
+A distant relative, Claude Henri de Rouvroy, comte de Saint-Simon, born five years after the Duke's death, is remembered as an intellectual forerunner of socialism.